Submission Preparation Checklist

 This journal’s editorial team uses this data to guide its work in publishing and improving this journal.
 Data that will assist in developing this publishing platform may be shared with its developer Public Knowledge Project in an anonymized and aggregated form, with appropriate exceptions such as article metrics.
 The data will not be sold by this journal or PKP nor will it be used for purposes other than those stated here.

-The authors published in this journal are responsible for the human subject data that appears in the research reported here.
+The authors published in this journal are responsible for the human subject data that figures in the research reported here.

-Substantia is compliant with the international standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.
+Those involved in editing this journal seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.